holoscanner/holoscanner.github.io/_posts/2016-04-28-week-4-clientserver-communication.md

 This week, we got our basic client-server system up and running (mostly).
 The Hololens can successfully send meshes to our python server, using the Google protobuf libraries we discussed [last week]({% post_url 2016-04-21-week-3-technical-framework %}).
 The server was Keunhong's work, while Edward and Alex worked on the Unity/Hololens side of the communications.
 Hamid also did some further investigation on the characteristics of the Hololens meshes to better inform server side processing.

+## Protocol Buffer Plumbing

+Keunhong and Edward, as former Google interns, were generally familiar with the usage of Protocol Buffers.
+The Protocol Buffer library allows developers to define a data structure, and then generates code that allows this data to be exchanged between different programming languages.
+This means that any changes to the data only have to be made in one place, rather than risking inconsistency between a client and server.

+To use protocol buffers, we first define a message type in a `.proto` file.
+Examples of `.proto` syntax are shown below.
+Then, after installing the [appropriate Protobuf library for your language](https://github.com/google/protobuf), simply run the `protoc` command with the appropriate language argument.
+For example, we use `protoc holoscanner.proto --python_out=.`.
+This generates a language-specific (e.g. python) file specific to your message datatype that can then be included in your code.

 ## Server Architecture

 ### Protocol